 - Expect to pay €3.75 for a beer out

 - At a grocery, beer runs about €1.60, and a bottle of wine about €5

 Naples Transportation Prices

-Public transportation in Naples is comprised of a bus, a metro, and a tram system – and a small number of funiculars.
+Public transportation in Naples consists of a bus, a metro, a tram system, and a small number of funiculars.
 Unico Compania is the ticket administration system, as each leg of transit is managed by a separate company.
-Tickets are available to travel within Naples, and between surrounding towns and are sold at automated ticket stands in the transit stations.
+Tickets are available to travel within Naples and between surrounding towns and are sold at automated ticket stands in the transit stations.

-Ferry trips out to the Roman Ruins or Mount Vesuvius run €8-€15, depending on port and ferry company.
+- Ferry trips out to the Roman Ruins or Mount Vesuvius run €8-€15, depending on the port and ferry company.

 Airport transit from city center (bus, taxi):

-Accommodation prices in Naples are pretty reasonable.
-There are only a handful of hostels in Naples so that keeps prices up a bit but they’re still fairly affordable.
-Airbnb is also popular so that’s a good option if you want a little more space and privacy.
+Accommodation prices in Naples are fairly reasonable.
+There are only a handful of hostels in Naples so that keeps prices up a bit but they’re still affordable.
+Rental apartments are also popular if you’re traveling in a group.

 Naples doesn’t have a ton of hostels but they have a few really nice ones.
 The nightly price of a well-rated hostel in Naples starts around €25-€30/night per person.
 Remember, these prices are for a bed in a shared dorm room.
 Private hostel rooms start are around €40-€90 a night.
 Check out the latest hostel prices at Hostelworld.

 A decent budget hotel that is in the city center of Naples will cost around €85-€120/night.
 You can find cheaper hotels if you want to stay farther away from the center of the city or if you don’t mind staying in a super basic hotel.